- New York

 New York is a city of superlatives and that obviously also applies to its food scene.
-It has over 10,000 restaurants where you find every kind of cuisine imaginable -- and for every budget.
-It's the world's true food mecca allowing you to go on a gastronomic trip around the world without leaving the city.
-Our favorite experiences, however, are browsing gourmet groceries like Dean & DeLuca, Balducci's, and Zabar's (the best food store in the world?) -- and we're not ashamed to admit that we still love stepping into the Whole Foods chain every time.
+It has over 10,000 restaurants, where you find every kind of cuisine imaginable -- and for every budget.
+It's the world's true food mecca, allowing you to go on a gastronomic trip around the world without leaving the city.
+Our favorite experiences, however, are browsing gourmet groceries like Zabar's (the best food store in the world?) -- and we're not ashamed to admit that we still love stepping into the Whole Foods chain every time.

 The Tsukiji Fish Market alone would be enough to make Tokyo a foodie destination.
-That's where 5 million pounds of fish is sold every day, mostly to be served as sushi.
-But this is also the city with the most Michelin stars in the world and with some of the best casual dining.
+That's where 5 million pounds of fish are sold every day, mostly to be served as sushi.
+But this is also the city with the most Michelin stars in the world, and with some of the best casual dining.

 Paris stands out for the plethora of fine dining restaurants but there's nothing better than the Parisian patisserie.
 After enjoying the creativity of some of the world's greatest chefs (Alain Ducasse, Joël Robuchon, Alain Passard), the real Paris food experience is giving in to temptation and having the mouth-watering pastries.
 And forget its dining scene's reputation as self-centered and pretentious -- Paris has embraced global cuisine in a big way.